 The winter season provides us with many beautiful scenes, snow-covered trees, landscapes and frozen ponds, but when winter weather strikes, it can limit our mobility in a big way.
 Winter poses many safety risks for all ages but especially for seniors.
-By following some simple precautions, you can stay safe and warm this time of year.
+By following these simple winter safety tips for seniors, you can stay safe and warm this time of year.

 As we age our fear of falling increases, and for good reason.
 According to the Center for Disease Control (CDC), falls are the leading cause of injuries among older adults.
-Icy and snowy conditions can make getting around dangerous, but before you decide to hibernate, here are some fall-prevention tips for winter:
+Icy and snowy conditions can make getting around dangerous, but before you decide to hibernate, here are some winter safety tips for fall-prevention:

 - Ask or hire someone to maintain your walkway and driveway.
 Make sure all steps leading to your residence are in good repair and are free of icy build-up.